c0bra/angular-responsive-images/README.md

 # Todo

-* Remove weird Gruntfile tasks that I added*
-* Handle updates g-src-responsive bound values...
+* Handle updates ng-src-responsive bound values...
 * Add handling of ng-src
 * Add pretty auto-generated gh-pages branch with examples of the same code in a bunch of different iframes``
 * Add bower.json
+* Add release tasks

 # Acknowledgements